Berserk-Games/Tabletop-Simulator-Modding/README.md

 This includes full shader / material support, animations, sounds, lights, particles, and much more.

-We provide scripting support with a Lua api that can be found here: http://berserk-games.com/knowledgebase/scripting/
+We provide scripting support with a Lua api that can be found here: http://berserk-games.com/knowledgebase/scripting/ This project was made with Unity 5.3.4: https://unity3d.com/get-unity/download/archive

 This project contains: